Morgan Sets New Sixes Record As England Run Riot Against Afghanistan - UrduPoint

 Morgan Sets New Sixes Record As England Run Riot Against Afghanistan

-Morgan hit 17 sixes in his career-best 148, with England's total of 25 sixes also a new world record.
+Morgan hit 17 sixes in his career-best 148 at Old Trafford, with England's total of 25 sixes also a new world record.

 Morgan's tally surpassed the record of 16 sixes in an ODI innings previously shared by India's Rohit Sharma, South Africa's AB de Villiers and West Indies' Chris Gayle.